 Employee engagement and satisfaction is a leading factor in any company’s success and a recent study has shown that being an organisation with a highly engaged workforce is 21% more profitable than those without.
-With statistics like that it’s no wonder that 70% of employers have improved their physical environments to encourage healthy behaviors with their team members.
+With statistics like that it’s no wonder that 70% of employers have improved their physical environments to encourage healthy behaviours with their team members.
 This article aims to discuss the most effective employee engagement strategies.

 However, 70% of workers are still not engaged in the companies they work for.
 So how do you implement effective employee engagement strategies that will help lead you to success and increase loyalty?
 And how do you go about measuring employee engagement?
 In this article, we have outlined the 5 most successful employee training and engagement strategies that will help boost profitability and employee retention.